OCA/website/website_sale_product_category_seo/README.rst

 Public Product Category CMS Block
 =================================

 Make it possible to add snippets on top and buttom to public product categories in product block and list views.
-This is simular to magento cms_block feature and you can provide content to optimice your google rank.
+This is similar to magento cms_block feature and you can provide content to optimize your google rank.

 Contributers
 Michael Karrer